 The difference in alligator hunting and crocodile hunting methods can be even more significant than the shape of the muzzle or even size.

 There are three main methods for crocodile hunting in Africa.
 By far the most popular, especially among the trophy hunters, is waiting in a blind over bait.
 The bait is so positioned that the crocodile has to get out of the water to get it.
-This makes it easier to estimate the trophy’s size, while known shooting distances and a convenient position makes a precise shot easier.
+This simplifies trophy estimation, while known shooting distances and a convenient position make a precise shot easier.
 Therefore, the chances of the reptile’s escaping with a mortal wound are much lower.

 The alternative methods, for people who prefer more activity and an element of risk, are stalking from the shore or approach in mokoro, a kind of African dugout canoe.
 All of these methods, as you see, rely on the hunter’s marksmanship and long shots with a powerful rifle (read more about crocodile and crocodile hunting here).
 In the USA it’s not quite the same.